raganwald-deprecated/faux/doc/more_about_views.md

       .display('familiars', {
         // elided
         model_clazz: false
       });

-Or you want to pick your own model class:

-    magic_controller
-      .display('familiars', {
-        // elided
-        model_clazz: SomeOtherModel
-      });

 With Faux, you're always in control.
 There's no mystery, Faux is simply wiring things together that you create.